elm-land/elm-land/docs/concepts/elm-land-json.md

 For each item in the list, a `<link>` tag will be rendered within the `<head>` tag.
 Each item in the list represents the attributes that should be rendered with the new HTML element.

-Feel free to visit the guide on [Assets and static files](../assets-and-static-files.md) to understand how to reference local icons, images, and CSS from the `./static` folder.
+Feel free to visit the example on [Assets and static files](https://github.com/elm-land/elm-land/tree/main/examples/14-scss-and-assets) to understand how to reference local icons, images, and CSS from the `./static` folder.

 ::: tip EXAMPLE